Guseyn/unilang/plan.md

   - [x] audio
 - [x] Migrate to ESM
 - [x] import maps
-- [ ] extract deps to directories, and get rid of all third party deps in package.json
+- [x] extract deps to directories, and get rid of all third party deps in package.json
+- [x] Make fonts as flexible addons and part of a language
 - [ ] Refactor language parser to make it more flexible in terms of outputs
-- [x] Make fonts as flexible addons and part of a language
+- [ ] Write a very cute api
 - [ ] Dev server
 - [ ] Add a page where the music font can be generated
-- [ ] Add a command that generate music js font file
-- [ ] Write a very cute api
 - [ ] CLI for commands
   - [ ] TXT -> SVG
   - [ ] TXT -> HIGHLIGHTED HTML